 • Austrian ‘AEIOU’ applied to food: “alles Essen ist ordentlich urgemütlich.”

 • The schnitzel might have its earliest origins to “meat served with gold leaf” in 9th-century Constantinople (Istanbul); i.e., Der Standard (2006); Neue Heimat Zeitung (2018).

 • 1000 things in Austria: best Wiener Schnitzel, part 1 of 4.

 • Nods to Lukas Galgenmüller for their “making of” video at Meissl & Schadn.

-After many years working diner kitchens, Dad would’ve been gobsmacked at the prices, but he would’ve enjoyed the prep area, and I know he would’ve liked the food.
+After many years working diner kitchens, I think Dad would’ve loved the food and that prep area, but he would’ve been gobsmacked by the listed prices.
 My visit to Meissl & Schadn was neither requested nor sponsored.
-All images above were obtained with a Fujifilm X70 fixed-lens prime on 8 Jun 2022.
+I made all images above with a Fujifilm X70 fixed-lens prime on 8 Jun 2022.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-n0U.